Tanmoy001/OCROfBankStatement/README.md

-#Financial Document Automation System
+**OCR of back statement ~ Infosys Springboard**
-##A system to automate the management of financial documents by fetching, processing, and storing them efficiently using OCR and cloud-based technologies.
+**A system to automate the management of financial documents by fetching, processing, and storing them efficiently using OCR and cloud-based technologies.**

 Features
 Milestone 1: Fetching and Image Quality